The Best Convertible Car Seat 2023

-Scroll down for our picks for Best Budget-Friendly Convertible Car Seat and Best Convertible Car Seat for Urban Parents.
+Scroll down for our picks for Best Budget-Friendly Convertible Car Seat.
 New to car seat shopping?
 Read our 7 Things No One Tells You About Buying Convertible Car seat.

 Britax Boulevard: More details

 Britax is the king of convertible car seats and the Britax Boulevard is their flagship model.
 There are two major headlines for the Boulevard: the new ClickTight base and added side impact protection.
 Let’s take a look at the ClickTight base—this new feature allows for ease of installation, thanks to a seat base that pops open to help with belt installations.
-Here’s what ClickTight looks like:
+Here’s what ClickTight base looks like when open:

 Additional key features include a quick-adjust (no rethread) harness that moves both the harness and headrest in 14 positions.
 The Boulevard has seven recline positions plus an automatic level indicator helps guide the correct angle for the seat.
 Thanks to its wide distribution, you can find the Boulevard sold in many stores and online.
 That means you can often snag one on sale.
 One tip: watch for discontinued patterns, which can sell for 20% to 30% less.
 All in all, we found the Britax Boulevard very easy to install.
 Helpfully, Britax has an extensive series of installation videos for the Boulevard.